ox223252/jsonParser/README.md

 Need to be done next:
 - [ ] support array
-- [ ] correct bug on display
+- [x] correct bug on display
-- [ ] prevent multiple element with same key
+- [ ] prevent multiple element with same key in one object
 - [ ] add function to get one element
 - [ ] add function to set on element
  -[ ] add function to print JSON in file/string